 If a subprogram is called with a different number of parameters than it expects, or with parameters of different types than it expects, then the results will be incorrect.
 Depending on the language, the operating environment, and the implementation, the error might be as benign as a diagnostic message or as extreme as a program continuing to execute with a corrupted stack.
 The possibility of a corrupted stack provides opportunities for penetration.

-Cross reference
+Related coding guidelines

-CWE[8]:
+CWE [7]: